 Sexuality Education for People with Developmental Disabilities Curriculum

 This 350-page, one-of-a-kind curriculum has been field-tested and praised by experts and laypeople alike.
-It’s cognitively accessible and designed for teams of self-advocates, staff and teachers to co-lead an inspiring and engaging sexuality class.
-There is also a section that focuses on helping individuals with I/DD learn about healthy relationships and when to recognize when things go bad.
+It is cognitively accessible and designed for teams of self-advocates, staff, and teachers to co-lead an inspiring and engaging sexuality class.
+There is also a section that focuses on helping individuals with intellectual and developmental disabilities learn about healthy relationships and when to recognize when things go bad.

 Learn more here: https://www.elevatustraining.com/workshops-and-products/sexuality-education-for-people-with-developmental-disabilities-curriculum/